tigerclaw-az/ejwaibel.github.io/resume.md

   __Sept.
 2010-Dec.
 2014__

 Adjunct professor for Web Design/Development department, with average class size of 12 students.

-I taught the following courses: *Intro to Programming*; *Intro, Intermediate, & Advanced Scripting*; *Intro, Intermediate, & Advanced Authoring*, *User Centered Design*.
+1. *Intro to Programming*
+2. *Intro / Intermediate / Advanced Scripting*

-* HTML5, CSS3, JavaScript, jQuery, PHP w/MySQL
+   * JavaScript, jQuery, PHP w/MySQL
+3. *Intro / Intermediate / Advanced Authoring*
+   * HTML5, CSS3
+4. *User Centered Design*
    * Fundamentals of UX

 #### Everything Just Works, LLC
 : *Owner, Software Developer*
   __May 2010 - Dec.
 2013__

 * Built custom website for Realty Company that would allow users to search for houses based on a given MLS listing.
-  * Object Oriented PHP from scratch with IIS 7.5 and Microsoft SQL 2008 database integration.
+  * PHP application with IIS 7.5 and Microsoft SQL 2008 database
-  * Custom JavaScript with Google Maps API for calculating distances between multiple addresses.
+  * Developed JavaScript with Google Maps API to calculate distances between multiple addresses
-  * Custom jQuery for generating tables with calculated data along with jQuery UI effects.
-  * Integrated local Subversion install with Eclipse for easy source control management.
+  * Built custom jQuery plugin to generate tabular data records
 * Diagnosed and repaired local and small business websites that use WordPress.
-* Improved and resolved problems for WordPress websites with custom PHP, jQuery, CSS, and HTML due to incompatible WordPress theme(s) or client requests.
+* Improved and resolved problems for WordPress websites with custom PHP, jQuery, CSS, and HTML due to incompatible WordPress theme(s) and/or client requests.

 #### Insight Global
 : *Software Developer, Contract w/Level 3 Communications*